goulven/image_in_text/README.md

 image_in_text
 =============

-Probably not the best way to insert an image in a text, but it works
+Insert an image inside the font, as a texture.
+Probably not the best way to do it, but it works.